xaynetwork/xaynet/bindings/python/README.md

 The `ParticipantABC` API is similar to the old one which we introduced in [`v0.8.0`](https://github.com/xaynetwork/xaynet/blob/v0.8.0/python/sdk/xain_sdk/participant.py#L24).
-The only difference is that the new participant now runs in it's own thread and provides additional helpful methods.
+The only difference is that the new participant now runs in its own thread and provides additional helpful methods.

 ![ParticipantABC](../../assets/python_participant.svg)